smart-on-fhir/smart-dev-sandbox/README.md

 #### Add/Edit/Delete Resources
-Using the FHIR API.
-Changes will be written to the database which lives on your host OS, therefore, changes will persist if you restart the sandbox.
+Use the FHIR API to make changes.
+Changes will be written to the database which lives on your host OS, therefore, they will persist if you restart the sandbox.

 #### Reset Data Changes